JamesClonk/kubeone-dcs-kubernetes/README.md

 Configure the name of this Edge Gateway in `terraform.tfvars -> vcd_edge_gateway_name`.

 > **Note**: Also have a look in the vCloud Director web UI and check what the external/public IP assigned to this newly created Edge Gateway is by going to its **Configuration -> Gateway Interfaces** page and looking for the **Primary IP**.
-You will need this IP to set up DNS *A* and *CNAME* records for your Kubernetes cluster hostname.
+You will need this IP to set up DNS *A* and *CNAME* records with your Kubernetes cluster hostname.

 ##### API User